Active tuberculosis case reported at National City Boys and Girls Club

-NATIONAL CITY, Calif.
-(CNS) - Students and staff at Boys & Girls Club's National City location and some Boys & Girls Club summer campsites may have been exposed to tuberculosis, San Diego County public health officials announced Thursday.
+NATIONAL CITY (CNS) — The San Diego County Health and Human Services Agency officials continued to reach out Friday to students and staff at the Boys & Girls Club's National City location and some Boys & Girls Club summer camp sites due to a possible exposure to tuberculosis.

-The county's Health and Human Services Agency's Public Health Services department and club officials have worked to identify and notify those who had a high risk of exposure.
+The county HHSA's Public Health Services department and club officials are working to identify and notify those who had a high risk of exposure.
 No-cost testing will be provided to individuals at increased risk for infection.

 The period of possible exposure was from May 28, 2022, to Nov.
 8, 2022.